About Visual Snow Syndrome

 Risk factors for visual snow syndrome include:

-- Use of recreational and prescription hallucinogenic drugs
+- Personal history: Stress and use of recreational and prescription hallucinogenic drugs may contribute to condition onset.

 Treating Visual Snow Syndrome at UT Health Austin